-There are different types of businesses to choose from when forming a company, each with its own legal differences.
+There are different types of businesses to choose from when forming a company, each with its own legal structure and rules.
 Typically, there are four main types of businesses: Sole Proprietorships, Partnerships, Limited Liability Companies (LLC), and Corporations.
-Before creating a business, entrepreneurs should clarify what is important to them when running their business.
+Before creating a business, entrepreneurs should carefully consider which type of business structure is best suited to their enterprise.

-This article will provide a quick overview of these four types of businesses to help entrepreneurs one of their most important decisions.
+This article will provide a quick overview of these four basic types of businesses to help entrepreneurs make one of their most important decisions.

 Corporate Finance Institute offers financial analyst training that you can apply to manage the financials of your business.
 Check out our Financial Modeling & Valuation Analyst (FMVA)® certification program!